ShervanGharibzade/blog/README.md

 # Blog

-it's a project for add or edit posts and add reactions on it this project made with reacjs , redux , tailwindcss , date-fns , react-router , axios .
+it's a project for add or edit posts and add reactions on it this project made with reactjs , redux , tailwindcss , date-fns , react-router , axios .
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).